brentershoff/Propofol-Aging-Exposure/README.md

 - repeats the workflow using the Schnider model as a sensitivity analysis
 - exports model-specific analytic datasets for downstream regression, figure generation, and manuscript analysis

+## Repository structure

+This repository is organized to mirror the major stages of the analysis:

+1. dataset extraction and assembly from the perioperative SQL warehouse
+2. pharmacokinetic simulation of propofol effect-site concentration trajectories
+3. primary Eleveld-based regression and figure generation
+4. sensitivity analyses using alternate PK models and alternate cohort specifications
+5. generation of manuscript figures and tables

 ## Planned workflow

 Additional notebooks in this repository will include: